 - 1/2 teaspoon ground nutmeg

 - 6 large eggs, separated

 - 1 cup whole milk

 - Preheat oven to 350°.
 On a lightly floured surface, roll dough into two 1/8-in.-thick circles; transfer to two 9-in. pie plates.
-Trim pastry to 1/2 in. beyond rim of plates; flute edges.
+Trim crust to 1/2 in. beyond rim of plates; flute edges.

 - In a large bowl, beat potatoes and butter until blended.
 Beat in sugar, flour, vanilla and nutmeg.
 Add egg yolks, one at a time, beating until blended.
 Add milk; beat well.
 With clean beaters, beat egg whites until stiff peaks form.
 Fold into sweet potato mixture.